Trauma/ui-test-urls/README.md

 # Jenkins integration

 Use the Jenkinsfile provided in a pipe-line job.
-The jenkins agent must have nodeJS and chrome installed.
+The jenkins build agent must have nodeJS and chrome installed.